-There is a word in the Japanese language that carries a philosophical and almost mystical weight, difficult to translate into other languages, but when understood, it can change the way we view our lives.
-That word is 必然 (Hitsuzen).
+There is a word in the Japanese language that carries a philosophical and almost mystical weight, difficult to translate into other languages, but when understood, can change the way we see our lives.
+This word is 必然 (Hitsuzen).

-Perhaps you've come across it while watching anime or immersing yourself in Japanese culture.
+Perhaps you have already come across it while watching anime or delving into Japanese culture.
 But what does this concept really mean?
-Is it just destiny?
+Is it just fate?
 Coincidence?
 Or is there something deeper hidden?

 Generally, 必然 (Hitsuzen) is translated as inevitable or inevitability, but this translation does not do justice to the complete concept.
 In Japanese, the kanjis that make up the word are: